 - Does the planner know/have experience with the preferred venue?

 - Does the planner allow package customization?

-- What are some suggestions for remaining in budget?
+- What are some suggestions for remaining within budget?

-Apart from those essential questions, it’s a good idea to bring along an idea board or image gallery to see how they respond.
+Apart from those essential questions, it’s good to bring along an idea board or image gallery to see how they respond.
 Wedding excitement should never wait!

 Step 6.
 Pick your Favorite

-There are a few routes here: the bride can make the decision, the bride and her fiancé can make the decision, or the bride can gather opinions from close friends before making a final decision.
-Ultimately, it should be the decision of the person or people who will be most often communicating with the planner.
+There are a few routes here: the bride can decide, the bride and her fiancé can choose, or the bride can gather opinions from close friends before making a final decision.
+Ultimately, it should be the decision of the person or people who will most often communicate with the planner.

 Once settled on the perfect fit, it’s time to make it official!
 Wedding planners have busy schedules and could quickly become unavailable.
 Contact the planner and ask to book their services for the wedding package of choice.